Reiyūkai: History

 In 1985, representatives from 14 countries participated in a Youth Speech Festival in commemoration of United Nations International Youth Year.
 Since then, national festivals are held annually throughout the world and international festivals are held in the Asian, American and European regions on a regular basis.

 In 1990, the Sixth International Youth Year Speech Festival was held in Osaka, Japan, as part of the International Garden and Greenery Expo ’90.
 Representatives from 17 countries attended.

 In 1992, Reiyūkai International Operation for Cambodian Relief (RIOCR) opened its office in Cambodia.
 The next year, Reiyūkai International Committee was inaugurated.

 In 1994, the Tenth International Youth Year Speech Festival was held in Kathmandu, Nepal.

 In 1996 Tsugunari Kubo resigned as President of Reiyūkai and Yae Hamaguchi became her successor.
 The Reiyūkai-sponsored Lumbini International Research Institute (LIRI) was inaugurated in Nepal and the International College for Advance Buddhist Studies (ICABS) was established in Tokyo.
 The First Reiyūkai Supervisory Council was inaugurated.

 In 1999, Reiyūkai established Japanese and English homepages on the Internet.
 In 2000, the 4th Reiyūkai International Conference was held in Tokyo.
 Yae Hamaguchi died, and Ichitaro Ohgata succeeded as President, Yushun Masunaga and Hiromichi Hirakawa as Vice Presidents.

 In August 2004, the Reiyūkai sponsored, together with Japan International Cooperation Agency (JICA), the UN World Food Program and the Nikkei newspaper, the World Youth Peace Summit (WYPS) Japan conference, as a direct outcome of the Asia-Pacific Regional Conference.
 It was held at the United Nations University in Tokyo.
 Over 400 youth delegates engaged in lively discussion and decided to mark the date, August 5th, as International Youth Peace Day and will organize an event on that day each year.
 The summit was broadcast by the Japanese national broadcaster, NHK, on its BS Forum.

 In 2007, thanks to the contribution of members of Reiyukai Eurasia community, as an NGO committed to rural development acting in India and Nepal, a new eye hospital, the Reiyukai Eiko Masunaga Eye Hospital, was established in Nepal.

 From April 8, 2013, Masaharu Sueyoshi is currently the Reiyūkai International President.

-Reiyukai France is member of the European Buddhist Union (EBU) since 1997.
+Reiyukai France is a member of the European Buddhist Union (EBU) since 1997.

-Relevant places
+Main locations

 Shakaden

-"Shakaden" in the name Reiyūkai Shakaden means that this organization lays extra emphasis on the veneration of Shakyamuni Buddha, the founder of Buddhism.

-The Shakaden is an architectural complex that serves as a meeting place and social center for Reiyūkai members in the local community.
+The Shakaden (釈迦殿) is an architectural complex that serves as a meeting place and social center for Reiyūkai members in the local community.
 In Japanese, "Shakaden" means the "House of Shakyamuni."
 It is a place where anyone can seek to further practice the teachings of Shakyamuni Buddha.
 It consists of the Main Hall, the Plaza, the Kotani Hall, various conference rooms, a cafeteria, a child care room, and a nurse's office.
 After four years of construction, the Shakaden was completed in 1975.

-Shakaden is a 3 minute walk from Kamiyacho subway stop, Hibiya Line.
+Shakaden is a 3-minute walk from Kamiyachō Station on the Tokyo Metro Hibiya Line.